-This section of the site brings together information and guidance about externality (use of external expert assessors) in specialty training in O&G:
+Information and guidance on externality (use of external expert assessors) in specialty training in O&G:

 Why externality is important